ajakaja/ajakaja.github.io/_posts/2024-06-10-lagrange-multipliers.md

 \del_\lambda L = g(\b{x}) - g^* &= 0 \\
 \end{cases}$$

 The second clause just encodes the original constraint again, while the first is the Lagrange multiplier constraint.
 Cute?
-But... in what world is this a good way to do this?
+But... why?
 It just seems like a hack pulled out of thin air.
-And indeed, even after learning a _lot_ more about Lagrangians in physics, I _still_ feel like it's a hack pulled out of thin air.
 What is going on?[^confuse]

 [^confuse]: I am far from the [only one](https://math.stackexchange.com/questions/1392280/lagrange-multiplier-method-why-is-the-langragian-function-defined-as-fx-y-l) confused by this, and as often happens, all the repliers on that question are confused by the fact that the questioner is confused about it.
 But I agree with the questioner: "noticing" you can write $$L = f - \lambda g$$ and optimize $$\del L = 0$$ instead is just weird.
 There needs to be some sort of elegant reason for why that works.

-With the understanding of the Lagrange multipliers as inverting a covariant derivative, we can do a bit better.
+Perhaps we can do better.

 ---------

-First let's fix the notation a bit.
-So far we've been writing $$\del f$$ everywhere.
-It will be nice to just write these as differentials:
+First let's adjust the notations a bit.
+So far I've been writing $$\del f$$ everywhere.
+It will be nicer to write these as differentials instead of derivatives:

 $$
 \begin{aligned}